I Was Made for Lovin' You

-"I Was Made for Lovin' You" is a song by American hard rock band Kiss, originally released on their 1979 album, Dynasty.
-It was released as the A-side of their first single from the album, with "Hard Times" as the B-side.
+"I Was Made for Lovin' You" is a song by American rock band Kiss, released in 1979 as the lead single off their seventh studio album Dynasty.
+The song became a smash hit on the pop singles chart, was certified gold in the U.S. on August 16, 1979, and went platinum in several countries.
+The song has remained a concert staple and is featured on many live albums and compilations.

 History

 The song has become a permanent staple in Kiss's live performances.
 The band's performance of the song at their 30th anniversary show in Melbourne, Australia, was accompanied by the Melbourne Symphony Orchestra, who wore Kiss-style makeup with their tuxedos.

 At first Desmond Child said, "Paul wanted to write a good disco song and I decided to help him with that.
 Paul started to write lyrics and chords then I played the song on the guitar and said 'OK, we'll do something to improve this and make it really a good song.'"

 "I Was Made for Lovin' You" draws heavily from the disco style that was popular in late-1970s United States.
 According to legend, the members of the band were in conflict with their producers, who wanted the band to shift to a more commercial sound.
 In response, the band argued that lucrative disco songs could be written by anyone in a short time frame.
 The story goes that the song's demo was completed in mere hours after the bet.
 While the story is unproven, Paul Stanley, who co-wrote the song with Desmond Child and Vini Poncia, has stated that it was a conscious effort on his part to prove how easy it was to write and record a hit disco song.
 Child confirms that he and Stanley wrote the verses together in an hour at SIR Studios, while the "Motown-influenced" chorus was penned by Stanley and Poncia after Child had left the studio.
 Gene Simmons revealed in a 2018 interview that he always disliked the song because of his vocal part.

 Although Peter Criss appears in the video and on the album cover, he did not actually play on the track.
 As with most of the Dynasty album, session drummer Anton Fig took his place, as Poncia had deemed Criss unfit to play.
 There is a bootleg audio recording of the writing sessions for the song in which Stanley mentions Criss's name a couple of times, indicating he was present during the arranging of the song.
-Stanley plays the rhythm guitar and bass guitar while Frehley provided the guitar solo.
-"The Return of KISS" was how Dynasty was billed in commercials and advertisements for the album.
+Stanley plays the rhythm guitar while Ace Frehley provided the guitar solo.
+The rumours that Gene Simmons did not play bass on the recording are incorrect; it is now confirmed by Vini Poncia and others that it is Simmons on the recording.
+"The Return of Kiss" was how Dynasty was billed in commercials and advertisements for the album.